skiffer/hydra-docgpt.ai/privacy_gpt_slides.md

 Also, it uses scope https://www.googleapis.com/auth/userinfo.email for identifying you at the backend part and manage request limits.

-The requests provided in text boxes: "Type your topic", "Provide additional content (optional)", "Output Language", "Slides", "Professional tone"  for generating will be used for requesting data at openai.com.
+The requests provided in text boxes: "Type your topic", "Provide additional content (optional)", "Output Language", "Slides", "Professional tone"  for requesting data at openai.com.

 ### Why does "Slides™ AI GPT" need those permissions?